XFastDataLab/GBSK/README.md

 **GBSK** is a scalable clustering algorithm designed for large-scale, complex datasets.
 It integrates granular-ball computing with multi-sampling strategies to efficiently uncover the intrinsic skeleton of data distributions.

 ## 🔍 Overview
 Traditional clustering methods often struggle with large and complex datasets due to computational constraints and sensitivity to noise.
-GBSK addresses these challenges by
+GBSK addresses these challenges by:

--Employing **granular-ball computing** to capture local data structures -Utilizing **multi-sampling** to enhance robustness and scalability -Constructing a **skeleton** that represents the core structure of the data, facilitating efficient clustering.
+- Employing **granular-ball computing** to capture local data structures,
+- Utilizing **multi-sampling** to enhance robustness and scalability,
+- Constructing a **skeleton** that represents the core structure of the data, facilitating efficient clustering.

 ## 📁 Repository Structure

  `Algorithms/`: Contains the core implementation of the GBSK algorithm and competing algorithms.

  `Datasets/`: Some datasets for testing and demonstration purpose.

  `experiment_records/`: Logs and results from various experimental run.

  `README.md`: This documentation file.

  `LICENSE`: GPL-3.0 license information.

 ## 🚀 Getting Started

 ### Prerequisites
-- MATLAB (recommended version R2021a or later)- Required MATLAB toolboxs:
+- MATLAB (recommended version R2021a or later)
- - Statistics and Machine Learning Toolox

 ### Installation

-.
-Clone the repositoy:
+1. Clone the repositoy:
    ```bash
    git clone https://github.com/XFastDataLab/GBSK.git
    ```

-.
-Add the `Algorithms/` directory to your MATLAB pah:
+2. Add the `Algorithms/` directory to your MATLAB pah:
    ```matlab
    addpath(genpath('path_to_GBSK/Algorithms'));
    ```